2023 Most Popular Linguistics & Literature Bachelor's Degree Schools in New Mexico

 The colleges and universities below are the most popular for comparative literature majors pursuing a bachelor's degree.

 Our analysis found New Mexico State University - Main Campus to be the most popular school for linguistics and comparative literature students who want to pursue a bachelor’s degree in New Mexico.
-Located in the medium-sized suburb of Las Cruces, NMSU Main Campus is a public college with a fairly large student population.
+Located in the suburb of Las Cruces, NMSU Main Campus is a public school with a large student population.

 Of the 44 students majoring in comparative literature at NMSU Main Campus, 20% are male and 80% are female.